zhanxw/rvtests/README.md

 We support both unrelated individuals and related indivudlas (e.g. family data).
 You need to append `--kinship input.kinship` to the command line:

-    rvtests --inVcf input.vcf --pheno phenotype.ped --meta score,cov --out output --kinshpi input.kinship
+    rvtests --inVcf input.vcf --pheno phenotype.ped --meta score,cov --out output --kinship input.kinship

-The file `input.kinship` are obtained from `vcf2kinship` program and its usage are described in [**Related individual tests**]
+The file `input.kinship` are obtained from `vcf2kinship` program and its usage are described in [Related individual tests](#related-individual-tests).

 # Input files